pegros/PEG_LIST/help/sfpegListCmp.md

     * `Query Class` (if _Apex_ mode is chosen) to specify the name of the Apex class to call (implementing **sfpegListQuery_SVC** virtual class)
     * `Query Template` (formely `Query SOQL`) to specify the SOQL/SOSL query to execute (when these modes are chosen).
+    * `Bypass FLS ?` to bypass FLS controls (see standard **[Security.stripInaccessible()](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_with_security_stripInaccessible.htm)** method) in the SOQL or SOSL results.
+    * `Bypass Escaping ?` to bypass quote escaping when merging Input data in the Query template (protection against SOQL injection).
-    * `Bypass Sharing ?` to check if the SOSL or SOQL query should be executed without record sharing applied.
+    * `Bypass Sharing ?` to bypass Sharing when executing a SOSL or SOQL query.
 * Inputs required to contextualise the fetch
     * `Query Input` to specify a single JSON context object to contextualise the query or be passed as input to the Apex class fetch method
     * For the `Query Template`, the properties of this JSON object are to be merged via